a5bbbbb/ADS_assignment_3/README.md

 Returns sizes of buckets of the table.

 ## BinarySearchTree
-The binary search tree is a tree, in which every vertex has a key and a value.<br>
+The binary search tree is a binary tree where every vertex has a key and a value.<br>
-Every vertex follows a rule that left subtree must contain keys that are less than the key, and that right subtree must contain keys that are greater than the key.
+Every vertex satisfies the restriction that the left subtree must contain keys that are less than the key, and that the right subtree must contain keys that are greater than the key.<br>
+Sedgewick, R., & Wayne, K. (2011).
+Algorithms.
+Addison-wesley professional.

 ### Methods
 #### void put(K key, V value)